Case manager supervisor – lcsw

 To Apply:

-Send a resume, and preferably a cover letter, to the Human Resources at Careers@Advancepathways.org.
+Please send your resume and, if available, a cover letter to careers@advancepathways.org.
 The cover letter should minimally describe your interest in helping people experiencing homelessness and should include:

 - Detailing your ability to empathize with people experiencing homelessness.